 Why are viewpoint colors not the same when I zoom to issues in Navisworks?

-Turning this option back on should resolve the problem.
-By default this option is turned off, for a quick zoom to.
+Switching this option should resolve the problem.
+By default this option is set to Zoom-to: Quick.

 We recommend that you activate this option for any Saved Viewpoints you wish to import.